-In times of crew dissatifaction (mutinies) the marlinespikes were a readily adaptable tool used as a weapon.
+In times of crew dissatisfaction (mutinies) the marlinespikes were a readily adaptable tool used as a weapon.
 Most captains locked weapons away unless a battle was pending for fear of armed mutinies.
-However such things as marlinespikes and balaying pins had to remain available to the crew in order for the ship to function.
-For this reason the marlinespike became the favored weapon of mutineers.
+However such things as marlinespikes and belaying pins had to remain available to the crew in order for the ship to function.
+For this reason the marlinespike became the favoured weapon of mutineers.

 The only author and editor of all pages on the site.
 Most of what I write about is based on years of book reading on the topic.
 My first web page was published back in 1994.